syre-data/syre/desktop/BUILD.md

 ### General errors

 `Error:error running bundle_dmg.sh`
-> Make sure no `Thot` process is running and that Thot is not mounted as a volume.
+> Make sure no `Syre` process is running and that Syre is not mounted as a volume.

 ### Apple